openshift/oc-mirror/README.md

     ./bin/oc-mirror list operators --catalog=catalog-name --package=package-name --channel=channel-name
     ```
 ### Mirroring

+**Note:** These workflows are compatible and can be used interchangeably for the same mirror registry.

 #### Fully Disconnected
 - Create then publish to your mirror registry: